Brothers edges Arsenault to secure host province berth at Scotties playdowns - Red Deer Advocate

-Now you can lock in big names like Chelsea Carey, Tracy Fleury and Kerri Einarson for the national championship as well after a wild day at provincial playdowns across the country.

-“All the right teams are winning,” said longtime curling commentator Mike Harris.
-“I think that’s fair to say.”

-Jill Brothers will be the host team at the Feb.
-15-24 Scotties Tournament of Hearts at Centre 200 after a 6-5 win over Mary-Anne Arsenault in the Nova Scotia final on Sunday morning in Dartmouth.
+Jill Brothers will represent host Nova Scotia at the Scotties Tournament of Hearts after a 6-5 victory over Mary-Anne Arsenault in Sunday’s provincial final at the Dartmouth Curling Club.

-Brothers stole two points in the 10th end to knock out the five-time national champion.
+Brothers stole two points in the 10th end to lock up a berth in the Feb.
+15-24 national women’s curling championship at Sydney’s Centre 200.

+The Halifax skip made it a one-point game in the ninth by delivering a draw against four.
+Brothers then put the pressure on the five-time national champion in the final end.

+“They had a miss at lead stones when they tapped us into the rings onto the back button,” Brothers said.
+“It kind of changed everything in my mind.”

+The Brothers team froze a stone on top of the shot rock with guards in play.
+When Arsenault was wide with her final angle runback attempt, Brothers booked her ticket for a fourth career Scotties appearance.

-Later on, Fleury outscored Einarson 13-7 to win the Manitoba final at Gimli.
-Fleury gave up a rare five-ender in the second end but pulled even in the sixth, added a deuce in the eighth and stole three points in the ninth when Einarson missed both of her throws.
+Later in the day, Tracy Fleury defeated Kerri Einarson 13-7 to win the Manitoba title in Gimli.

+Fleury gave up five points in the second end but pulled even in the sixth, added a deuce in the eighth and stole three points in the ninth when Einarson missed both of her throws.

-Einarson, who sits No. 2 in the Canadian Team Ranking System, settled for a spot in the win-and-you’re-in wild-card game before pool play begins at the Scotties.
+Einarson, who beat Darcy Robertson 11-4 in a morning semifinal, is No. 2 in the Canadian Team Ranking System.
+She will settle for a spot in the wild-card play-in game at the national championship.

-In Stettler, Carey secured the Alberta title by hitting a brilliant triple-takeout to score four points for an 8-3 win over Kelsey Rocque.
+In Stettler, Chelsea Carey hit a brilliant triple-takeout to score four points for an 8-3 win over Kelsey Rocque in the Alberta final.

-Robyn Silvernagle won the Saskatchewan crown in Humboldt by scoring a single in the 10th end for a 6-5 win over Sherry Anderson.
-Andrea Crawford was victorious in New Brunswick after doubling Sarah Mallais 6-3 in Moncton.
+In Humboldt, Robyn Silvernagle edged Sherry Anderson 6-5 to take the Saskatchewan crown.
+Andrea Crawford took the New Brunswick title by defeating Sarah Mallais 6-3 in Moncton.

-The Scotties field already includes Kerry Galusha of Northwest Territories, Nunavut’s Jenine Bodner, Quebec’s Gabrielle Lavoie and Jones, the defending champion, as Team Canada.

 Also Sunday, two more men’s teams earned berths in the Tim Hortons Brier.